Medulloblastoma Survivor Shares 5 Tips to Overcome a Rare Diagnosis

 , by Ken, Medulloblastoma Survivor

-Ken is an 18-year rare tumor survivor.
-Although his treatments caused long-term side effects, he shares why he believes he is lucky to be alive and his hopeful advice to others.
+Ken is an 18-year survivor of a rare tumor.
+Although his treatments caused long-term side effects, he shares why he believes he is lucky to be alive.

-In 2002, at 32 years old, I was diagnosed with medulloblastoma, a type of rare brain cancer.
+In 2002, at 32 years old, I was diagnosed with a medulloblastoma, a type of rare brain cancer.
 I was serving as a lawyer in the United States Navy at the time and having terrible headaches.
 I visited the doctor multiple times.
-Then, one Saturday night the pain was so intense, I went to the emergency room (ER).
+Then, one Saturday night the pain was so intense that I went to the emergency room (ER).

 I had a full surgical resection to remove the medulloblastoma in the back of my head near my cerebellum.
-My care team in the military – neurosurgeon, oncologist, radiologist – collectively had seen one medulloblastoma in an adult in their careers.
+My care team in the military—a neurosurgeon, oncologist, and radiologist—had collectively seen one medulloblastoma in an adult in their careers.
 After surgery, I was referred to reputable hospitals for second opinions and the consensus was chemotherapy and max dose radiation.

-- Be Hopeful and Positive: Be optimistic and hopeful.
+- Be hopeful and positive.
+Be optimistic and hopeful.
 Pessimism will kill you.
-I completely understand that it [a rare brain or spine tumor diagnosis] is a stunning thing that happened to you.
-But if you don’t go at it strong and with a positive attitude, it will be trouble.
+I completely understand that a rare brain or spine tumor diagnosis is a stunning thing that happened to you.
+But if you don’t go at it strong and with a positive attitude, there will be trouble.
 I am very fortunate to be alive.
 I know that every single day I am blessed to be here.
 It reminds me of a recent Medal of Honor recipient who said, “Every day is a bonus.”

-- Find Support: After my diagnosis, my mom and dad came and stayed with me the whole time I was in the intensive care unit.
+- Find support.
+After my diagnosis, my mom and dad came and stayed with me the whole time I was in the intensive care unit.
 When I left the hospital, a friend took me in.
-I had family (brother, sister, nephews and nieces) and friends come over every day to check on me at home.
+I had family (brother, sister, nephews, and nieces) and friends come over every day to check on me at home.
 A lot of family and friends visited me when I was in the hospital, too.
-The U.S. Navy also sent someone over to my house every day to check on me or have lunch with me.
-I jokingly called this the “death watch”, but it really wasn’t.
-It was to make sure I was O.K. and I was very grateful for it.
+The Navy also sent someone over to my house every day to check on me or have lunch with me.
+I jokingly called this the “death watch,” but it really wasn’t.
+It was to make sure I was OK, and I was very grateful for it.
 I am sure that if I didn’t have support, I would have died.

-- Focus on Being Healthy: When I was diagnosed, I was fortunate to be in the best physical shape I could be.
-I was running half marathons [13.1 mile races] and I think that was important to help with recovery from surgery and the side effects of my treatments.
+- Focus on being healthy.
+When I was diagnosed, I was fortunate to be in the best physical shape I could be.
+I was running half marathons, and I think that was important to help with recovery from surgery and the side effects of my treatments.
 Chemotherapy and radiation can be hard and toxic on your body.
 I call chemotherapy the poison that saves you.
-I also found acupuncture helped stop my vomiting, at least for a little while.
+I also found that acupuncture helped stop my vomiting, at least for a little while.

 In closing, anything I can do to help find a cure, I will do.
 My side effects are a small price to pay to be alive.